-A new applicant is someone who has never been granted a licence by Cambridge City Council.
+A new applicant is someone who we have never granted a licence to.

 Visit our renew a taxi licence page to find out what you need to do to renew your driver's licence.